Close Menu

 Questions About Meal and Rest Break Violations

 At MJB Law Group, we know you have questions.
-We also know that your employer probably isn’t being very transparent with you about your rights and their responsibilities.
+We also know your employer may not be entirely transparent about your rights and responsibilities.

-That’s where we come in.
-Our attorneys can answer your questions and determine whether your employment rights were violated.
+Our attorneys can address these inquiries and determine whether your employment rights were violated.
 Here are some of the most frequently asked questions we hear about meal and rest break violations in California.

 When Do I Get Meal Breaks?